Do you SEO your images for Google and Social Media?

 Once you are in, you can start off by posting any image you want.
 Choose the image option on the ‘Start a Post’ section.
 Select the image you want to upload.
 Once the image uploads, you will have the ‘Add description’ option available on the image.

-You can use 120 characters to describe or add the alternative text to it.
 Then you can save the alternative text and go on to post it on LinkedIn.

 Twitter has also tried to gear its platform to serve the visually impaired.
 It allows users to compose a description of the images they tweet on the platform.